-Zinnia Healing is a top addiction treatment provider and offers a wide range of recovery tools, including detox programs, at our state-of-the-art treatment facilities around the country.
+Zinnia Health is a top addiction treatment provider and offers a wide range of recovery tools, including detox programs, at our state-of-the-art treatment facilities around the country.

-The benefits of detoxing from phenobarbital at Zinnia Healing include the following:
+The benefits of detoxing from phenobarbital at Zinnia Health include the following:

 - Stop drug use and physical dependence in a safe, controlled, and supervised environment that is free of triggers for relapse